CAndRyan/MTBjorn.Reagent/README.md

         * A reference to the rendered dom element should be provided as the sole argument
         * This `async` function initializes the `<ImageGallery>`, mainly preparing the associated `<ImageGalleryModal>`
     * The consumer may refresh the `<ImageGallery>` with a new array of image data by providing said data to the `onDataChange` function
+    * Switching between folders is handled within the gallery component itself

 * Get an image uploading component